csarnevesht/android-tutorial/README.md

 - Progress Bar
 - Spinner

+The View is a base class for all UI components in android.
+For example, the EditText class is used to accept the input from users in android apps, which is a sub class of View.

 ## Android Activity

 In android, an **Activity** represents a single page with a user interface (UI) of an application.